tModLoader/tModLoader/PortingNotes_1.4.5.md

 - UIElement.PassThroughMouseInteraction --> What does it do?
 How does it differ from IgnoresMouseInteraction?
 - TileEntity.Read now has a gameversion parameter.
 For modded tiles, I don't think this affects anything.
 Vanilla TEs have updated save and load code, need to verify poses and other changes work with modded items.
 - FlexibleTileWand is now used to place many other tiles that used to rely solely on RandomStyleRange.
 We should add an example of a custom FlexibleTileWand item/tile and document when to use it.
-- NPC.DelBuff has new quiet parameter
 - TileID.Sets.DontDrawTileSlopes.
 - Player.selectedItem is not a getter property instead of a field.
 We might need to document selectedItemState and other related new fields.
 - Add docs for new GetItemSettings parameters
 - Main.menuChat
 - Need to fix documentation for various secret and special seeds, like Main.specialSeedWorld.
 Need to change secret to special in most cases, and fix wiki links.
-- Player.GetArmPosition needs docs
 - We need docs on how to use /checkpoint and StateSnapshot.
 Wiki page most likely, teaching why and how to use, limitations, etc.

 ## 1.4.5.8